learn-co-curriculum/ruby-oo-class-variables-remembering-objects/README.md

   => NoMethodError: undefined method `all' for Song:Class
 ```

 Uh-oh, looks like we don't have a class method to access the contents of the `@@all` array.
+Just like how we've built reader methods that expose the value of instance variables, we need to build a method that will expose, or make accessible outside of the class, the value of a class variable.

-Let's build one now:
+Let's build one now.

 ### Building a Class Method to Access a Class Variable